 Signage and furniture

-The Tohannic playground also has benches and picnic tables accessible to individuals with reduced mobility and where families can spend time together.
+The playground also has benches and picnic tables accessible to individuals with reduced mobility and where families can spend time together.